Nicholas van Hoorn

 Nicholas van Hoorn (c.
 1635 in Vlissingen – buried 24 June 1683, in Isla Mujeres) was a merchant sailor, privateer and pirate.
-He was born in the Netherlands and died near Veracruz after being wounded on the Isla de Sacrificios.
+He was born in the Dutch Republic and died near Veracruz after being wounded on the Isla de Sacrificios.
 Nikolaas or Klaas was engaged in the Dutch merchant service from about 1655 until 1659, and then bought a vessel with his savings.
 With a band of reckless men whom he had enlisted, he became a terror to the commerce of the Dutch Republic and the Spanish Empire.
 Later he had several ships in his employment and obtained such notoriety that some governments were willing to employ him against their enemies.

 As a privateer

 In 1666 a French minister sent Van Hoorn a commission, empowering him to pursue and capture Spanish vessels.
 As he was uniformly successful, he amassed enormous sums.
 After the Treaty of Aix-la-Chapelle, it was expected that he would cease ravaging the American coast - but the French government, while openly disowning their champion, secretly connived at his misdeeds.
 He made the mistake of pillaging a French ship, but after an unsuccessful attempt to take him was made in 1663, he no longer attacked the French flag.

 Learning that several Spanish galleons were waiting in the harbour of Puerto Rico for a convoy, he entered the harbour and offered his services to the governor.
 He put forward his recent quarrel with the French, and declared that his only chance of safety was in the protection of Charles II of Spain.
 The governor allowed the galleons to leave port under the protection of Van Hoorn, but, as soon as they were outside the Antilles, they were attacked by the flotilla of the buccaneer, who gained over 2,000,000 livres by the adventure.